redhat-developer/odo/docs/getting-started.md

 Make sure you are logged in to the cluster by running `oc whoami` command.

-Now we can move on to creating our application using `ocdev`.
+Now we can move on to creating our application using `odo`.

 #### Create an application